 ACTION: The way a horse moves

-AIDS: Signals given to the horse with hands, voice, legs
+AIDS: Signals given to the horse with hands, voice, legs and weight

 APPALOOSA: A breed of horse and color of horse.

 APPY: Short for Appaloosa

 AT GRASS: A horse that is pastured year round and one source of nutrition is grass.